Sytm/waypoints/README.md

 `/waypoints statistics` - Look at some rudimentary statistics about the database

-`/waypoints import` - Import waypoints from Waypoints v2.X.X
+`/waypoints reload` - Reload the configuration

 ### Scripting